ghivarra/davion-panel/README.md

 - SweetAlert 2

 # I forked but cannot run it?
-One cannot run this app without the ignored files from App/Config, vendor, and node_modules folders.
+One cannot run this app without the ignored files from DotEnv, App/Config, vendor, and node_modules folders.
 But don't worry, just follow the steps below to run this app (on Linux or UNIX environment):

 - Run `npm install` on project location
 - Run `composer install` on project location
 - Run `cp vendor/codeigniter4/framework/app/Config/{App.php,Cache.php,ContentSecurityPolicy.php,Cookie.php,Database.php,Encryption.php,Email.php,Session.php,Security.php} app/Config/` on project location
+- Run `cp env .env` on project location
 - Set the copied configuration files based on your server/host environment
+- Run `php spark migrate:refresh` on project location to migrate the database
 - Run `npm run dev` for development environment
 - Run `npm run build` and set `VITE_APP_ENV` in .env file to `production` for production